Skip to main content

 THE BEACHES, BITCHES!

-The whole world and their Granny has heard of Copacabana beach (good on ya Lola) even if they couldn’t name the country it belongs to.
+The whole world and their Granny have heard of Copacabana Beach (good on ya Lola) even if they couldn’t name the country it belongs to.

 Walk the entire promenade to discover if music and passion really is the fashion, or whether the stereotypical Brazilian bum exists.